-• If a husband and wife have a community interest in the stock or in the income from it, both must consent.
+• If an individual and his or her spouse have a community interest in the stock or in the income from it, both must consent.
+For more information about community property, see Pub.
+555.

-Each tenant in common, joint tenant, and tenant by the entirety must consent.
+• Each tenant in common, joint tenant, and tenant by the entirety must consent.

-A minor's consent is made by the minor, legal representative of the minor, or a natural or adoptive parent of the minor if no legal representative has been appointed.
+• A minor's consent is made by the minor, legal representative of the minor, or a natural or adoptive parent of the minor if no legal representative has been appointed.

 The consent of an estate is made by the executor or administrator.

-• The consent of an electing small business trust (ESBT) is made by the trustee and, if a grantor trust, the deemed owner.
-See Regulations section 1.1362-6(b)(2)(iv) for details

-· If the stock is owned by a qualified subchapter S trust (QSST), the deemed owner of the trust must consent.
-If the stock is owned by a trust (other than an ESBT or

-QSST), the person treated as the shareholder by section 1361(c)(2)(B) must consent.
+The consent of an electing small business trust (ESBT) is made by the trustee and, if a grantor trust, the deemed owner.
+See Regulations section 1.1362-6(b)(2)(iv) for details.
+If the stock is owned by a qualified subchapter S trust (QSST), the deemed owner of the trust must consent.
+If the stock is owned by a trust (other than an ESBT or QSST), the person treated as the shareholder by section 1361(c)(2)(B) must consent.